 225 7th St SE, Washington, DC 20003

-Weekend outdoor market Saturday and Sunday, “Fresh Tuesdays” Farmers Market every Tuesday 3 p.m. to 7 p.m.; year round, South Hall Market open Tuesday through Sunday
+Weekend outdoor market 7 a.m. to 6 p.m.
+Saturdays and 9 a.m. to 5 p.m.
+Sundays, “Fresh Tuesdays” Farmers Market every Tuesday 1 p.m. to 7 p.m. year round, South Hall Market open Tuesday through Sunday

 - The Eastern Market farmer’s market is a no brainer because it’s also a flea market and a street market and a covered market and surrounded by restaurants and coffee shops and cool little bookstores.
 Vendors line 7th St SE in Capitol Hill selling flowers, succulents, a ton of different fruits and vegetables, gourds, dairy products, art, jewelry, soap, etc. Pretty much everything you could ask of a farmer’s market.
 Since it’s so huge and the street is blocked off, crowds are relatively minimal; like, it’s bustling but not to the point of frustration.
 The indoor market does get pretty tight for space, but it’s worth rubbing shoulders for a glimpse of all the cool stuff they sell.
 A warning: the spicy shrimp ceviche is labeled “Spicy” for a reason.
 Proceed at your own risk.
 There are also a handful of food vendors parked in the surrounding area if you want to grab something portable to eat on the go.
 Parking isn’t too difficult to find in the surrounding neighborhoods, but it’s got its own Metro stop about a block away.
 Bonus- whereas most farmer’s markets are a Saturday-closed-before-I-even-think-about-waking-up thing, the outdoor farmer’s market at Eastern Market is open Saturday and Sunday into the early evening. -Melissa Groth